cytomining/CytoTable/docs/source/contributing.md

 ### Pull requests

-After you’ve decided to contribute code and have written it up, now it is time to file a pull request.
+After you’ve decided to contribute code and have written it up, please file a pull request.
 We specifically follow a [forked pull request model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 Please create a fork of the pycytominer-transform repository, clone the fork, and then create a new, feature-specific branch.
 Once you make the necessary changes on this branch, you should file a pull request to incorporate your changes into the main pycytominer-transform repository.